 Imipramine (Tofranil)

 Imipramine is a drug used to treat depression.
 In multiple sclerosis, a low dose is sometimes used to treat pain, particularly nerve pain or altered sensations, such as burning feelings, pins and needles or stabbing pains.
-It can also be used for some mild bladder symptoms.
+It can also be used for some mild bladder symptoms such as urinary frequency and incontinence.

 How do I take imipramine?